sortecoevo/sortee/content/events.md

 ### Short Presentations:
+[PLEASE SUBMIT YOUR PROPOSALS HERE](https://unsw.au1.qualtrics.com/jfe/form/SV_cUPB1c3Y9Gb5JUW) by the 1st of June.
-We also invite you to [propose a presentation](https://unsw.au1.qualtrics.com/jfe/form/SV_cUPB1c3Y9Gb5JUW) (by the 1st of June) to share your experience with issues of openness, reliability, and transparency in scientific research that are relevant to people working in fields related to ecology and evolutionary biology.
+We also invite you to propose a presentation to share your experience with issues of openness, reliability, and transparency in scientific research that are relevant to people working in fields related to ecology and evolutionary biology.
 For example, you could reflect on failures in your own work and what they taught you, present tools or methods that can help others make their research more open, reliable, and transparent, present plans for an upcoming project, or present research that integrates open science practices in an inspiring way.

 --------------------------------------------------------------------------------------------------------------------